Table of Contents |

 As t or r decreases | the PV of money increases |

-By now you may be wondering if there is an easy way to figure out how long it takes for your money to double?
+By now, you may be wondering if there is an easy way to figure out how long it takes for your money to double.
 Yes!
-Here is another golden nugget of many that you’ll find throughout this course.
+Here is one of many golden nuggets you’ll find throughout this course.

 It’s called the Rule of 72, which tells you the number of years it takes for your money to double at a given annual rate of return.
 How?
 You divide 72 by the return you would receive to find the number of years.